ALD(Atomic Layer Deposition) technology and application

-- The first precursor feed (Pulse) is introduced into the cavity, and the precursor produces a single atomic layer of chemical adsorption on the surface of the substrate, so that functional groups are generated on the surface of the substrate.
+- The first precursor feed (Pulse) is introduced into the chamber cavity, and the precursor produces a single atomic layer of chemical adsorption on the surface of the substrate, so that functional groups are generated on the surface of the substrate.

 - Inert gas is introduced to purge excess precursors.

-- The second precursor feed (Pulse) is introduced into the cavity and reacts with the surface functional groups of the substrate to form a single atomic layer.
+- The second precursor feed (Pulse) is introduced into the chamber cavity and reacts with the surface functional groups of the substrate to form a single atomic layer.

 - Inert gas is introduced to purge excess precursors or by-products.
-So far is an ALD cycle.

 4.ALD film growth example